akilegaspi/zio-netty/CONTRIBUTING.md

 ## 1. Definitions

-"We" or "Us" means Ziverge, Inc., and its duly appointed and authorized representatives.
+"We" or "Us" means the current project owner and maintainer/s.

 "You" means the individual or entity who Submits a Contribution to Us.